 Youth Leadership Summit

-The summit will take place VIRTUALLY this year.
+For the third year, the summit will take place VIRTUALLY.
 Young advocates from across the country will have a unique opportunity to collaborate with peers, as well as learn from and network with national leaders.
 Learn more about the program and our past alumni projects on our YLS page.

 Citizenship Workshops in D.C., Maryland, and Virginia